crabs-hue/game-of-code-2018/README.md

 ## API

-The Api is accessible via a GraphQL client such "Altair GraphQL client" or "postman" which can be installed on Firefox or google chrome as an extension.
+The Api is accessible via a GraphQL client such "Altair GraphQL client" which can be installed on Firefox or google chrome as an extension.

 URL: http://ec2-52-211-57-228.eu-west-1.compute.amazonaws.com:8080/graphql/
 Username: neo4j